ASDF is the de facto standard build facility for Common Lisp.

 and functions written in Lisp,

-including support for automatically detecting constants from C macros,
+automatically detecting constants from C macros,

-linking to dynamic libraries, and writing your own wrapper code in C.
+writing your own wrapper code in C.

 to compile a system in parallel on a multiprocessor machine.